-Working for us full-time are a half-dozen inmates at the Coffee Creek Correctional Facility, Oregon's only state prison for women.
+Working for us full-time are over a dozen inmates at the Coffee Creek Correctional Facility, Oregon's only state prison for women.
 They are our analysts and have completed the demanding Trusted Tester training program (6 months) from the Department of Homeland Security's Office of Accessible Systems & Technology.
 They have earned Trusted Tester certificates:

 Each of our analysts now has a couple years of experience doing accessibility audits on the websites of clients such as:

 - Alcoholic Beverage Control Appeals Board

 - California Department of Corrections and Rehabilitation